scipy/scipy/doc/source/tutorial/optimize.rst

 :math:`b_{eq}`, :math:`l`, and :math:`u` are vectors; and :math:`A_{ub}` and
 :math:`A_{eq}` are matrices.

-In this tutorial, we will try to solve some typical linear programming problems using :func:`linprog`.
+In this tutorial, we will try to solve a typical linear programming problem using :func:`linprog`.

 Linear programming example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^